typhonshambo/adobe-forkedUp-1A/approach_explanation.md

 ### Libraries Used
 - PyMuPDF and pdfplumber for PDF text extraction
+- sentence-transformers for semantic embeddings and cross-encoder reranking
-- scikit-learn for TF-IDF vectorization and cosine similarity
+- scikit-learn for cosine similarity calculations
 - NLTK for text tokenization and cleaning
+- PyTorch as the underlying ML framework
 - Standard Python libraries for file handling and JSON output

 ### Processing Pipeline
 1. Extract text from all PDFs in the collection
 2. Break content into logical sections with page tracking
-3. Calculate TF-IDF vectors for all sections
+3. Generate sentence embeddings for all sections using all-MiniLM-L6-v2
-4. Score sections against persona + job description
+4. Create query embedding from persona + job description
+5. Calculate cosine similarities between query and all sections
+6. Rerank top 20 candidates using cross-encoder for precision
-5. Apply persona-specific keyword boosts
+7. Apply persona-specific keyword boosts
-6. Rank and select top 5 most relevant sections
+8. Select top 5 most relevant sections
-7. Clean and format the output JSON
+9. Clean and format the output JSON
 - **Robust error handling**: Graceful fallback mechanisms for problematic PDFs

 ## Technical Specifications